mattermost/mattermost-plugin-starter-template/README.md

 To learn more about plugins, see [our plugin documentation](https://developers.mattermost.com/extend/plugins/).

 This template requires node v16 and npm v8.
+You can download and install nvm to manage your node versions by following the instructions [here](https://github.com/nvm-sh/nvm).
+Once you've setup the project simply run `nvm i` within the root folder to use the suggested version of node.

 ## Getting Started
 Use GitHub's template feature to make a copy of this repository by clicking the "Use this template" button.